Living here

 Facilities and activities

 We recognise that each young person we care for is a unique individual with complex needs.
-Our dedicated staff team work in partnership with local authorities to meet these needs through individualised placement plans, created at child-friendly planning meetings.
+Our dedicated staff team works in partnership with local authorities to meet these needs through individualised placement plans, created at child-friendly planning meetings.

 An educational assessment on admission allows for a bespoke education package to be developed for each young person.
 High teacher-pupil ratios allow for increased support for individuals who struggle in a classroom setting.

 Encouraging young people to develop healthy lifestyles is paramount to improving a young person’s general health and wellbeing.
-Our Atkinson home develops these lifestyles by encouraging young people to eat healthily, exercise regularly and to increase their knowledge on sexual health and substance misuse.
+Our Atkinson home develops these lifestyles by encouraging young people to eat healthily, exercise regularly and to increase their knowledge of sexual health and substance misuse.

 Atkinson seeks to develop young people’s emotional, intellectual, social, creative and physical skills by creating a stimulating environment.
 Young people are encouraged to pursue individual interests and hobbies.